cyberark/conjur-api-ruby/README.md

 # Conjur::API

 Programmatic Ruby access to the Conjur API.
+RDocs are available from the through the RubyGem detail page: [Details](https://rubygems.org/gems/conjur-api)

 # Server Versions